wp-plugins/smart-variations-images/readme.txt

 5. Assing the slugs to be used for the variation images for each of the image and save.
 6. Good luck with sales :)

+== Frequently Asked Questions ==

+= The plugin doesnt work with my theme =

+Themes that follow the default WooCommerce implementation will usually work with this plugin.
+However, some themes use an unorthodox method to add their own lightbox/slider, which breaks the hooks this plugin needs.

+= How do I configure it to work? =

+1. Assign your product Atrributes and click "Save atributes"
+2. Create the variations you need, and click "Publish" or "Save as draft"
+3. Go to Product Gallery and upload/choose the images you are going to use
+4. For each image assing the slugs to be used for the variation images swap.
+5. Pusblih you product

 == Screenshots ==

 1. Add images to your Product Gallery